 The Bird Cage Theatre was the most famous saloon in America between 1881 and 1889.
 In 1882, The New York Times once referred to it as the wildest, wickedest night spot between Basin Street and the Barbary Coast.
 During the late 1800s, Tombstone was at the height of its existence.

-This is when the area experienced its largest mining boom.
+During this time is when the area experienced its largest mining boom.
 For travelers that don’t get the opportunity to experience a tour, this insider guide will answer all your questions about this iconic Tombstone brothel.

 Unfortunately, the economics of the city could not support their aspirations.
 Therefore, Ladies Night was eventually canceled and the entertainment shifted to performances that would appeal to the rough and rugged mining crowd.